temporalio/documentation/docs-src/concepts/what-is-a-cloud-account-id.md

   - explanation
 ---

-A Temporal Cloud Account Id is a unique customer identifier assigned by Temporal Technologies.
 The Id is a short string of numbers and letters, at least five characters long.
 The identifier remains constant for the entire time a customer uses Temporal Cloud.